aurateam2026/AURA/AURA_bench_eval/README.md

 ### 1. Prepare Data

+Download the StreamingBench dataset from [mjuicem/StreamingBench](https://huggingface.co/datasets/mjuicem/StreamingBench), extract the files, and place them under `StreamingBench/data` (for the exact dataset layout, see the official StreamingBench instructions: [THUNLP-MT/StreamingBench](https://github.com/THUNLP-MT/StreamingBench/tree/main)).

-Download the StreamingBench dataset from [mjuicem/StreamingBench](https://huggingface.co/datasets/mjuicem/StreamingBench), then run the preprocessing script to move videos and update paths in the annotation JSONs:
+Then enter `StreamingBench/scripts` and run the preprocessing script to move videos and update paths in the annotation JSONs:

 ```bash
 cd StreamingBench/scripts